 No. The DCCS is not affiliated with the Church of Jesus Christ of Latter Day Saints, LDS or Mormon Church.
 However, just as we have a right to exist and choose our course in life, we acknowledge theirs and each organization's right to do the same.

 No. The DCCS was established separate from any specific religious denomination including the Mormon or Latter Day Saint movement, although many founding members had left or were excommunicated from the mainstream LDS church.
+Many DCCS founders and members count other "fundamentalists" as dear friends due to our shared heritage.

 “We believe that all who choose to do so should have the opportunity to engage in productive enterprises suitable to their capacity and training, and likewise, to receive the benefits from the same.”
 DCCS Articles of Incorporation, August 23, 1941, Article 5A